zengbing15/lumos_doc/docs/preparation/installckb.md

   - **ckb**: The ckb tool is the main tool that initiates configurations, run CKB nodes, synching block data and mining.

-  - **ckb-cli**: ckb-cli is a command line tool that provides the functions of rpc requests, creating CKB addresses, managing wallets, sending transactions, and depositing to Nervos DAO etc.
+  - **ckb-cli**: ckb-cli is a command line tool that provides the functions of RPC requests, creating CKB addresses, managing wallets, sending transactions, and depositing to Nervos DAO etc.

 - **Install a CKB node by using Tippy.**